pervasive-computing-systems-group/adhoc-routing-framework/aodv/README.md

 Modeled after RFC 3561: https://www.ietf.org/rfc/rfc3561.txt

 ## To-Do
+1. Created BufferedPacket class which cleans up its own memory upon deconstruction to remove memory leak with circular buffer
-1. Add ttl for sent packets and remove packets after time
+2. Add ttl for sent packets and remove packets after time
-2. Create function for sending all buffered packets for a destination IP
+3. Create function for sending all buffered packets for a destination IP
-3. Create a function for creating new bufferedPacket in map
+4. Create a function for creating new bufferedPacket in map

 ## Latest Features
 - Changed sequence number for duplicate RREQ to check set of past received sequences